Sustainability

 - Toilets are dual flush

-- Hot water heated on demand only, by gas
+- Hot water heated ondemand only, by gas

 - Low energy use LED bulbs